Overview and “Hello Orbit”

 game objects and can be used independently (e.g. search for optimal paths).
 GE2 also provides

-) prefixed objects that allow scenes with the engine, bodies and orbit
+a set of Gravity Scene (GS) prefixed objects that allow scenes with the engine, bodies and orbit

 parameters to be easily assembled using the Unity Editor.